Images

 By default, the gcloud CLI list all OS images available in the Compute Engine images projects.

-A custom image is a boot disk image that you own and control access to.
-Use custom images for the following tasks:
+A custom OS image is a boot disk image that you own and control access to.
+Use custom OS images for the following tasks:

 • Import a virtual disk to Compute Engine from your on-premises environment or from VMs that are running on your local workstation or on another cloud platform.
 You can manually import boot disk images to Compute Engine, but one disk at a time.

-• Create an image from the boot disks of your existing Compute Engine instances.
-Then use that image to create new boot disks for your instances.
-This process lets you to create new instances that are preconfigured with the apps that you need without having to configure a public image from scratch.
+• Create an image from the boot disks of your existing Compute Engine VM instances.
+Then use that image to create new boot disks for your VMs.
+This process lets you create new VMs that are preconfigured with the apps that you need without having to configure a public OS image from scratch.

 • Copy one image to another image by using either the gcloud CLI or the API.
 Use the same process that you use to create an image, but specify another image as the image source.
 You can also create an image from a custom image in a different project.